amzad-786githumb/Data-Analysis-using-Pyspark/README.md

 <h2>In this course, we are going to focus on 3 learning objectives:</h2>

-<ul>Learn how to setup the google colab for distributed data processing </ul>
+<ol>Learn how to setup the google colab for distributed data processing </ol>

-<ul>Learn applying different queries to your dataset to extract useful Information</ul>
+<ol>Learn applying different queries to your dataset to extract useful Information</ol>

-<ul>Learn how to visualize this information using matplotlib </ul>
+<ol>Learn how to visualize this information using matplotlib </ol>

 <h2>Pyspark</h2>
 <p>PySpark is the Python API for Apache Spark.
 It enables you to perform real-time, large-scale data processing in a distributed environment using Python.
 It also provides a PySpark shell for interactively analyzing your data.